prevostc/docker-workshop/README.md

 # 2 - Run the web server as a container

-You should see the image with `docker images` When building a custom image, the simplest way is to provide docker with a Dockerfile.
-A Dockerfile is basically a provisioning script, but you may also build your custom image using `docker commit` on a running container (more on that later).
+We should see the image with `docker images` When building a custom image, the simplest way is to provide docker with a Dockerfile.
+A Dockerfile is basically a provisioning script, but we may also build our custom image using `docker commit` on a running container (more on that later).

 Now that our image is carefully crafted with our web server dependencies inside (python3 and some custom pip packages), let's create a new instance of our web server but running inside a container.